Saigoneer Bookshelf: 'Other Moons' Aims to Amplify Voices of Vietnam's Wartime Writers | Saigoneer

 The general dearth of Vietnamese writers represented in English and a desire to "debunk certain myths and stereotypes of the Vietnamese" in America, as Quan says, make it obvious for why Other Moons will find a place on many university syllabi for years to come.
 But as importantly, the accessible, entertaining and empathetic collection can be picked up by anyone that enjoys a good story or wants to be welcomed into the interior worlds of people who too rarely have their stories heard.

-Details on how to purchase Other Moons are available here.
+Details on how to purchase Other Moons are available here and you can receive a 30% discount with the offer code: CUP30.